Randomized resolvent analysis: Approach

-Performing the SVD of $\mathsfbi{A} \in \mathbb{C}^{m\times m}$ requires an operation count of $\mathcal{O}(m^3)$, which is computationally taxing for large $m$.
-Such cases are encountered in high-Reynolds number and bi/tri-global analysis settings.
+Performing the SVD of $\bm{A} \in \mathbb{C}^{m\times m}$ requires an theoretical operation count of $\mathcal{O}(m^3)$.
+In practice, some algorithms can reduce this operation count when only a few singular values are to be recovered, while still being computationally taxing for large $m$ \citep{Morgan:LinAlg2006}.
+Such cases are encountered in high-Reynolds number flows and bi/tri-global analysis settings.
 However, we note that many applications of resolvent analysis call only for the dominant forcing and response modes $[\hat{\pmb{v}}_1, \hat{\pmb{u}}_1]$ associated with the highest gain $\sigma_1$.
 This is appropriate when the first gain $\sigma_1$ is much larger than the rest of the gains $\sigma_{j>1}$ and shows a quick roll off.
-When the contributions from the higher-order modes are neglected, it is referred to as the rank-1 assumption for which the flow response is approximated as $\hat{\pmb{q}} \approx \hat{\pmb{u}}_1 \sigma_1 \langle \hat{\pmb{v}}_1, \hat{\pmb{f}} \rangle$, provided that $\sigma_1 \gg \sigma_2$ and $\hat{\pmb{f}}$ has reasonable magnitude along $\hat{\pmb{v}}_1$.
-In light of only seeking the dominant modal insights from resolvent analysis, we present a remedy for performing large-scale resolvent analysis in a computationally tractable manner below.
+Such condition is related to non-normality of linear operator $\bm{L}_{\bar{\pmb{q}}}$, which is encountered for flows with strong shear and separation \cite{Schmid01}.